zachaysan/r/README.markdown

 NEEDED

-Drawer/drawer.cpp - tells units to blit to the primary surface, uses a DAG to
-		    determin when/if each unit should blit.
-Allocator/allocator.cpp - determines the flow of resources throughout the game,
+Drawer/drawer.cpp - tells units to blit to the primary surface Allocator/allocator.cpp - determines the flow of resources throughout the game,
 			  uses a DAG (or possibly a DG) to determine the order of resource movement.